Advance Medical Directives in Singapore

 Where a person is unable to write, the AMD may be revoked orally or in any other way in which he can communicate.
 It is then the responsibility of the witness to the revocation to submit the notice of revocation using the revocation form or the letter.
 The witness should also state the reason why the person revoking the AMD could not do so himself.

 For more information on revoking an AMD, refer to the FAQ section of the Ministry of Health website.
+You can also read our other article for more facts on AMDs that you may not have known about.

 - What Happens to Your Debts When You Die?